nigelhardy/evtol_sim/README.md

 The simulation models a fleet of 20 eVTOL aircraft with 5 different aircraft types, 3 charging stations, and defaults to a 3.0 hour duration.

+Assumptions:
+1. When a fault occurs, the flight is able to complete then the aircraft is grounded.
+   - For event based simulation, it is okay to calculate chance of fault before flight is complete

 ## Basic Features
 - Two simulation modes: Event-driven and Frame-based
 - 5 aircraft types with unique attributes